Think back to when you were a teenager. Did you ever feel like you wanted to save the world, but didn’t know how or where to begin?

 Design: Digital illustration, high-fidelity UI, interaction flow, weekly presentations

-Good Aim encourages teens to learn about and donate to local non-profits while exploring their community using a mobile augmented reality game.
+Good Aim is an augmented-reality game that encourages high school students to learn about and donate to local non-profits while exploring their community.

 Choosing a Behavior to Change

 We first began research by looking at random acts of kindness as our behavior to change.
 However, it was suggested we broaden our scope to not become too narrowed too early in the process.
 This feedback proved critical to the journey of our project.